About Monthly Mortgage Repayment Cover

 - You have a choice of a 2, 4, 8, 13, 26, 52, 104 week waiting period and a benefit period of two years, five years or to age 65.

 This is payable in addition to the monthly benefit, if you undertake an approved rehabilitation programme for the purpose of retraining or re-education.
-The maximum is 50% of the monthly benefit for up to 12 months.
+The maximum is 50% of the approved costs up to a maximum of 50% of the monthly benefit for up to 12 months.
+The balance of the approved costs up to 50% of the monthly benefit, will be paid when you return to paid work for 20 hours or more.

 Recovery support benefit